Goleta, California: Government

 Until 2018, the five city council members took turns as mayor.
-In November, 2018, Paula Perotte was elected to a two-year term as Mayor, defeating fellow council member Michael Bennett.
-This was the first election in City history where residents voted for Mayor as opposed to the Mayor being selected by City Council for a one-year term.
+In November 2018, Paula Perotte was elected to a two-year term as mayor, defeating fellow council member Michael Bennett.
+This was the first election in city history where residents voted for mayor as opposed to the mayor being selected by city council for a one-year term.
 The city council also serves as the planning agency.
 City council, planning commission, and design review board meetings are televised on the local government-access television channel and available on the city's website.

-Municipal Election History
+Municipal election history

 Goleta's cityhood was established through Measure H-2001 in the November 2001 election.
-At this time, the first five members of the City Council were also elected, and they officially began their terms on February 1, 2002.
-Thereafter, the city has held elections during the November general election on even years.
-Terms of the City Council are 4 years.
-Until 2018 the Mayor was selected by the members of the City Council to serve a one-year term.
-In November 2016 voters approved Measure C-2016 which called for a directly elected Mayor with a term of two years, beginning in the next general election (2018).
-In November 2020 voters approved Measure O-2020 which changed the term of the Mayor from two years to four years.
+At this time, the first five members of the city council were also elected, and they officially began their terms on February 1, 2002.
+Thereafter, the city has held elections during the November general election in even years.
+Terms of the city council are four years.
+Until 2018, the mayor was selected by the members of the city council to serve a one-year term.
+In November 2016, voters approved Measure C-2016, which called for a directly elected mayor with a term of two years, beginning in the next general election (2018).
+In November 2020, voters approved Measure O-2020, which changed the term of the mayor from two to four years.